 1. Visit Minneapolis Central Library

 You don’t really need an excuse to visit Central Library.
 It is enough to sit in the kids area, let your kids browse books, read together, play with the giant blocks, and just relax for a bit.
 That just doesn’t get old.
-However if you go at the right time, you can get a guided tour.
+However if you call ahead, you can get a guided tour.
 Tours include the green roof, four fireplaces, an art gallery, a piano room, four-story atrium and an overview of the 2.4 million items in the library’s collection.
-You don’t need to register for the tour and families are welcome, just show up at any of these times:
+Call 612-543-8033 to schedule a time.

-I’ve been walking past a pop up shop by Erik Pearson every morning on my way to work that has inspired some at-home art with my kids.
-(You’ll hear more about that next month in my Crafty Wednesday article).
 Made Here is a project of Hennepin Theatre Trust in which vacant spaces are filled with art and other art-inspired experiences.
 Find an Interactive Map and Download an Audio Tour Here.
-I like self-guided tours with kids, because if I see the interest waning, we can quit without feeling rude.
+I prefer self-guided tours with small kids, because if I see the interest waning, we can quit without feeling rude.

 Even with a stroller, the kids are going to need a break.
-That’s when you head to Peavey Plaza.
-You can pull out the picnic you packed and play a game of Bean Bag Toss.
-It’s available to play throughout the work day, so swing by any time (but maybe not during the noon-hour when you would be competing with suits on breaks).
+That’s when you head to the new Commons green space.
+You can pull out the picnic you packed, play a lawn game, read together, or build with blocks.

-9. Live Music at Peavey Plaza (5-8 pm weekdays)
+9. Live Music at Peavey Plaza (weekday and saturday evenings)

 10. Self-guided audio tours of The Guthrie

 The Guthrie doesn’t currently offer its downloadable, self-guided tours, but the building is still open to the public 7 days a week.